szabyg/vie-annotation-bookmarklet/README.md

 ## License

-vie annotation bookmarklet is a free software project, available under the MIT license.
+The VIE Annotation Bookmarklet is a free software project, available under the MIT license.